 From “Admin Settings”, you can see all of your current members and guests, deactivate users, re-send invites, and change a user’s role.

 If you deactivate a user, they will no longer be able to log into your Ryver account, but they will remain in the User Manager and you can re-activate them later if you wish.
-Their content will remain in the system, so all of their posts, comments and chat messages will still be visible.
+Their content will remain in the system, so all of their topics, comments and chat messages will still be visible.

 Ryver does not allow you to completely delete a user.
 You can only deactivate them.